Herro-Sama/comp230-cpd/README.md

 This week has been purely working on essays almost, I would like to have spent more time doing Comp220 work however this was a lower priority.

 ## Week Eight
+I didn't do as much work as I would have liked for the group project, I need to stay more focused on the project as a whole instead of the people I work with.
+Otherwise I have been working on my VR game, though I have fallen behind in Graphics and Simulations.
+I will need to spend some time working on it these next few days to ensure that I have spent at least some time.